ccss-rs/webscraping-python/README.md

-## CCSS Webscraping in Python Workshop Repository
+## CCSS Web Scraping in Python Workshop Repository

-Welcome to the CCSS Fall 2022 Webscraping in Python Workshop!
+Welcome to the CCSS Fall 2022 Web Scraping in Python Workshop!
 We'll be using the following Google Colab notebook for both of the code demo sessions within the workshop.
 You can click on the following button to launch the notebook in another tab:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1VwyM37dnepd2LaERcFU1kLcID9J487lJ?usp=sharing)